 We are the MM4A non-profit.

 Inclusion, fairness, opportunity.
 Markets determine these issues.
 We are international specialists in modern market platforms that unlock each person's economic potential in uncertain times.

 Ensuring people outside traditional employment have the best markets possible to sustainably develop their potential.

 This is no longer a peripheral issue.
 Pre-Covid, 36% of Americans relied on gig work.
 That could be 50% in 2021.
 Diverse attempts to slow this trend have had little impact.
 The most marginalized suffer the worst.

-Commercial labor markets connecting these breadwinners to work are inadequate, often exploitative.
+Commercial labor platforms connecting these breadwinners to work are inadequate, often exploitative.
 Our platforms deliver protections, control, interventions, data, stability, skills, and progression for anyone currently earning flexibly.

 “MM4A” stands for “Modern Markets for All”.
-Supportive, broad, deep, locally run, sustainable, platforms are vital for those earning outside the 40-hour week.
+Supportive, broad, deep, locally run, sustainable, platforms are vital for anyone earning outside the 40-hour week.
 We partner with government bodies who have leverage to launch and oversee our markets at the scale required in any area.

 See initial video of one of our markets, launched by public agencies in Los Angeles County, here.